RaVeR76/My-Vinyl-Answer/README.md

 ### **User Goals**

-* Find out who this comedy genius but deadly serious coder really is
-* The website will be a one page website so I can focus in on certain aspects
+* An easily accessible database for all my vinyl collection
+* Be able to search my vinyl database for specific vinyl by their various attributes
+* List my vinyl collect alphabetically when required
 * The website will have to work well on all devices
 * Navigate around the website with ease and pleasure
 * An aesthetically pleasing and visually appealing website
-* Contact options for getting in touch with moi
-* Last and most importantly ... find out who this comedy genius but deadly serious coder really is !

 ### **User Stories**

+* As a user, I want to be able to login so I can have my own personal enviroment or enVINYLoment as I like to call it (sorry that was bad)
-* As a user, I
+* As a user, I want to be able to know what vinyl I have collected over the years
+* As a user, I want to list my vinyl collection by genre or year which are the most important aspects as a DJ .... (or by any attribute possibly)
-* As a user, I
+* As a user, I want to be able to rate my vinyl as they are not all as good as the next one
-* As a user, I
+* As a user, I want the website to be easy to use
-* As a user, I
+* As a user, I to possibly add some specific notes attavced to each vinyl if required (like small scratch at start)
-* As a user, I
+* As a user, I want to be able to add as many records / vinyls as I want
-* As a user, I
+* As a user, I want to edit any vinyl info I want
-* As a user but admin, I want to be able to access the database so I can perform CRUD operations
+* As a user, I want to delete any vinyl I want (if I sell one on another site)

 ### **Site Owner Goals**

-*
-*
+* To have a great website that vinyl collectors can keep track of their personal vinyl collection
+* To have an easily accessible website where the user can find specific vinyl by an easy search method
-* Add Admin access for site owner to perform CRUD (Create, Read, Update & Delete) within the database
+* Add login access for site user to perform CRUD (Create, Read, Update & Delete) within their personal vinyl collection / database
 *